Tsukina-7mochi/aseprite-scripts/psd/readme.md

  6. Edit your psd file in other application (recommended[^1])

 [^1]: Why do I recommended to edit my psd file?
-This script exports as PSD file without expression, the file may be big or huge.
+~~This script exports as PSD file without expression, the file may be big or huge.  ~~ Compression is supported now.
 You can change scale if you need, in this step, too.

 ## Uninstallation